j05u3/whatsapp-cloud-api-express/README.md

 ## Some recommendations

-If you are using serverless I suggest to set min instances (in Google Cloud Functions) or reserved concurrency (in AWS) to at least 1 (~4 USD or less in monthly cost) so your bot responds fast without being affected by cold starts.
+* If you are using serverless I suggest to set min instances (in Google Cloud Functions) or reserved concurrency (in AWS) to at least 1 (~4 USD or less in monthly cost) so your bot responds fast without being affected by cold starts.

-Make sure to **only allowlist** the Facebook IPs in your serverless environment.
+* Make sure to **only allowlist** the Facebook IPs in your serverless environment.
 See [here](https://developers.facebook.com/docs/whatsapp/cloud-api/guides/set-up-webhooks/#ip-addresses) for the IPs.

+* Make sure your `onNewMessage` function resolves in a 'reasonable time'.
+Not sure how long yet, but in a project where we were sleeping one minute Whatsapp servers started retrying the call to the webhook.

 ## Related work